 The Sonam Lhosar festival is celebrated for two weeks in overall between December and January every year (of which only one day is the main).
 During this festival, people make it a point to keep the houses and vicinity clean and a routine pooja is conducted by worshipping Buddha.
 The Lama and gurus gather, and dances are performed in the Tamang community.

-In Kathmandu valley, the day is usually marked by organizing several cultural programmes followed by several of variegated food stalls and play work for children.
+In Kathmandu Valley, the day is usually marked by organizing several cultural programmes followed by several variegated food stalls and playwork for children.
 Similarly, a rally is taken out in the Tundikhel area where Tamangs exhibit their culture and their customs in the public sphere.
-Special food like pigs, duck, chicken and sweet desserts are also extensively prepared for the family gathering.
+Special food like pigs, duck, chicken, and sweet desserts are also extensively prepared for the family gathering.
 Musical programs are also performed with Tamang Selo and Damfu (A traditional musical drum).
 Tamang people have fiestas and fun, and take ultimate enjoyment in this festival sharing and preserving their centuries-long culture and tradition.